pavanuppuluri/node-website/README.md

 # node-website
-Website developed in Node and deployed on Heroku

-This is contains code of a simple personal website in Node.js
+This repo contains code of a personal website developed in Node.js and deployed on Heroku.

 **Node.js concepts used**
 * http server